TN 51 (12-24)

 3. c.

-Good Cause Does Not Exist - If you determine that the individual is not making reasonable efforts to sell and there is no evidence to establish both that the individual cannot pursue reasonable efforts to sell the property on his/her own and cannot make arrangements for someone else to act on his/ her behalf:
+Good Cause Does Not Exist - If you determine that the individual is not making reasonable efforts to sell and there is no evidence to establish both that the individual cannot pursue reasonable efforts to sell the property on their own and cannot make arrangements for someone else to act on their behalf:

 • terminate the conditional benefits period effective with the month following the month in which reasonable efforts cease; and